What to do if you can't get the school you want

 How can I appeal?

-If you have been refused a school place, information on appeals and an appeal form will be enclosed with your decision letter.
-If you wish to appeal, you should complete and return this form.
-Alternatively, you can download the form at the bottom of this page.
+If you have been refused a school place in Salford and you wish to appeal, you should complete the appeal form at the bottom of this page.

-If you have been refused a place a school in another Local Authority, you should write to or email that Local Authority directly stating the reasons you are appealing the decision.
+If you have been refused a place at a school in another local authority, there will be information on that local authority’s website about how to appeal for their schools.
+You could also write to or email that local authority directly stating the reasons you are appealing the decision.

 Is there a right of appeal for all year groups?